-Mix for 4 minutes at high speed the first 6 ingredients.
+Mix the first 6 ingredients for 4 minutes at high speed.

 In a separate large mixing bowl, combine the flour with the baking soda and baking powder.

-Make an opening in the center and pour the liquid ingredients.
-Slowly mix the flour and liquid progressively, mixing well until you have a manageable dough (it will be a bit oily and shouldn’t stick to your hands).
+Make a crater in the dry ingredients and pour in the liquid ingredients.
+Slowly mix them well until you have a manageable dough (it will be a bit oily and shouldn’t stick to your hands).

-Take a teaspoon and scoop out small pieces of dough in your hands to make a slightly-flattened oval (as in the picture) or roll out the dough and use a cookie cutter to make other shapes.
+Take a teaspoon and scoop out small pieces of dough and roll in your hands, shaping into a slightly-flattened oval (as in the picture), or roll out the dough and use a cookie cutter to make other shapes.

-When the cookies come out of the oven, transfer them onto a plate and spoon over the warm (not hot!) syrup on top of them and let them soak for a few minutes until the syrup is absorbed.
-Then turn the cookies over and let them cool.
+When the cookies come out of the oven, transfer them onto a plate and spoon over the warm (not hot!) syrup, letting the syrup soak for a few minutes until it’s fully absorbed.
+Let them cool completely.